PerStirpes/heap/reference.md

 > Where I'm running into trouble is in identifying where in our SQL database I should actually query the data.
 There aren't many fields available in the 'all_events' Heap table and I don’t get the difference between the all_events tables and the individual event table in Heap SQL.
 Where should I find this data?

 > Assuming I want to keep our attribution model simple, could you help me write a SQL query that equally weights attribution by UTM source for these events or at least point me in the right direction of what I’d need to do to start building this out?

+## Advanced Attribution
+Find the channels with the highest return.
+Rather than focusing on first or last touch, Heap captures every touch to help companies understand which channels drive conversions, higher order values, and repeat customers.

+Behavioral Attribution: Tie in touchpoints like opening email, reading blog posts, or watching videos Change behaviors, channels, and conversion events on the fly – without developers